Loading...

 Step 9: Understand the Power of Attorney Process

 As an international creditor, you'll need to grant the agency a power of attorney to act on your behalf in the UAE.
-This document must be notarised in your home country and attested (apostilled or UAE embassy stamped, depending on your country).
+This document must be notarised in your home country and attested (apostilled or UAE embassy stamped).
 The agency should provide POA templates and step-by-step instructions.
-If they seem unfamiliar with this process, they haven't worked with many international clients.

 Step 10: Start With a Single Case